 1. Romans • 2-3.
 Corinthians • 4.
 Galatians • 5.
 Ephesians, 6.
 Philippians • 7.
 Colossians • 8-9.
 Thessalonians • 10.
 Hebrews • 11-12.
 Timothy • 13.Titus • 14.
 Philemon.

 Only Cheltenham and Origen ob- and re-jected the authorship of Paul.
-But we must not to fall into the same trap as many scholars and well-known book authors of our day still do, who often reference Origen without any objections, although it is well know that he was a heretic of the worst kind (Universalist, Genesis to be allegory, probably self-castrated).
-The book of Hebrews deviates from Paul's other books, but this and Origen's opposition are not enough of a basis for rejecting his authorship, when contrasted by the overwhelming majority of scholars affirming it.
+But we must not to fall into the same trap as many scholars and well-known book authors of our day still do, who often reference Origen without any objections, although it is well know that he was a heretic (Universalist, Genesis to be allegory, probably self-castrated).
+The book of Hebrews deviates in style from Paul's other books, but this and Origen's opposition are not enough of a basis for rejecting his authorship, when contrasted by the overwhelming majority of scholars affirming it.